 Why interviewers like this: This answer gives the interviewer a good preview of how the candidate would perform at work.
 It let’s the employer know they’re self-motivated and willing to leave their comfort zone to meet ambitious goals.
 In this case, the interviewer could infer that because the candidate is motivated by a challenge, they’ll likely perform well under pressure and help the company thrive.

 “I’m motivated by the fact that, when I leave work at the end of a shift, I know I’ve helped make a difference in the lives of my patients and their families.
 Seeing the smiles on their faces and watching them improve makes me look forward to work.
 That’s why I became a nurse, and why I’m pursuing a position in pediatrics.

-Essentially, the motivation question is another way of assessing whether you’re passionate and excited about the position and how you ensure you’re always doing good work.
+Essentially, asking “what motivates you” is another way to assess whether you’re passionate and excited about the position and how you ensure you’re always doing good work.
 By identifying and expanding on your motivations, you can leave the interviewer with a positive impression and clearer expectation of how you’ll be as an employee.